Anxiety and Depression Test (K10)

 The Anxiety and Depression Test (K10) is for people to assess their levels of distress.

-If you're worried about someone else’s mental health, visit How to talk to someone you're worried about.
+If you're worried about someone else’s mental health, visit how to talk to someone you're worried about.
 This page has tips on how you can help them feel supported and seek mental health support and services.

 Your privacy is important to us